L1HE/Bala_Join/README.md

 # Bala-Join
-Techreport and codes for Bala-Join
+Technical report and codes for Bala-Join